+To emphasize the importance of understanding structures, let us consider a very simple molecule, Methane.
 The formula for methane is CH4.
-However, this does not fully tell us about the molecule.
-The following formula helps us a bit better in understanding the structure –
+However, just ‘CH4‘ does not fully tell us about the molecular structure.
+The following formula gives us a better understanding of the structure –

 Let us begin studying how molecules are represented in chemistry.

 Steps for formulating Lewis structures –

 no of valence electrons in a compound = ∑ (no of valence electrons on individual atoms).

-Carbon is in group 4 so it has 4 valence electrons).
+( Carbon is in group 4 so it has 4 valence electrons).

-e.g.- Consider , Acetaldehyde (CH3CHO).
+e.g.- Acetaldehyde (CH3CHO).

 # valence electrons in CH3CHO = 2(# valence electrons in carbon)+ 4(# valence electrons in Hydrogen)+ #(valence electrons in oxygen).